 Mastercard’s Brazilian Biometric Scan Pilot Program

-Their first customer was a chain of convenience stores around Ibirapuera Park, where joggers would stop by for items like bottled beverages and snacks.
-But, juggling keys and wallets is difficult while jogging.
+Their first customer was a chain of convenience stores, where joggers would frequent for items like bottled beverages and snacks.
+It makes sense, juggling keys and wallets is difficult while jogging.
+Unless, you’re wearing a fanny pack.
+And most joggers would rather not-though they are making a comeback in the fashion trends.
+Now, joggers can run in and out of the store with their purchase only using their face.

-Positive Reception for Mastercard Facial Recognition
+Positive Response for Mastercard Facial Recognition

 Just like Apple’s Face ID, users must register their face with Mastercard via an app on their phone.
 The response was positive.
-Around 1,000 consumers registered for facial recognition, three times more than expected.
+Around 1,000 consumers registered for facial recognition-three times more than expected.

 The average consumer used facial recognition tech to make six purchases over a three-month period.
 Of 100 participants surveyed, 90% were comfortable with the idea, and 76% liked it so much they’d recommend it to a friend.